Monday, 5 August 2024

 was that the commands of the Jewish law

-They only serve to reveal God’s wrath
+They reveal God’s wrath

-at the insidious persistence of the power of sin.
+at the insidious persistence of the power of sin,

-In contrast, the commands of God that reveal his love
+he provocatively suggests that the commands of God that reveal his love

-We discover our status as God’s children, dearly loved by God,
+as those dearly loved by God,

-when we keep the commands of God
+precisely when we keep the commands of God

-that come into the world through the revelation of his son Jesus the Christ.
+but through the revelation of God’s son Jesus the Christ.

-We discover God’s love for us
+In other words, we discover God’s love for us

 when we listen to and obey the words of his son Jesus.